fedor-rusak/NaiveJavaResearch/ThoughtDump.md

 Messages are added in reversed order.

+## 15.12.2016 — Git ignores letter case...

+I just found out when tried to create link from one markdown file to another.
+That if you change case of letters in name of already tracked folder or file then... git does not give a damn about it!

-# 15.12.2016 — Time to write better documentation
+## 15.12.2016 — Time to write better documentation

 So today as I was planning to work a bit more on class file parser or read documentation about method and variable resolution during java bytecode execution.
 And I thought that maybe I should write something about my reasearch.
 So that later when I leave it for a while there will be a change for older-me to remember the details of this project.